adugnag/gee_s1_ard/README.md

 ## Usage
 The details about parameter setting and their associated methods is described in the main script and accompanying [technical note](https://www.mdpi.com/2072-4292/13/10/1954/htm) published in MDPI Remote sensing.

+To use the framework in GEE code editor, copy the contents of s1_ard.js to your own repository.
+The path to the helper functions i.e. ('users/adugnagirma/gee_s1_ard is a public repository so you don't need to have the functions in your path.

 When using the Python API, the user should adjust the script path and GEE id to their own path and id before processing.

 ![github_pic2](https://user-images.githubusercontent.com/48068921/117958586-75fdfa80-b31b-11eb-9000-d1eed1ebb675.png)